Frequently Asked Questions (FAQ)

 Why can’t I see my class in the Input Rating tab?

 The Lead Agency Administrator must select and lock the Ratings View for the school year for the Input Rating tab to show data.
-Here are the steps for the lead agency administrator to select the Ratings View:
+Here are the steps for the lead agency administrator to choose the Ratings View:

 • Select Setup Menu.